 Web3 can streamline real estate transactions by eliminating intermediaries, reducing fraud, and increasing transparency.
 Blockchain-based platforms facilitate efficient property management and secure transactions.

-Web3 is transforming the gaming industry with play-to-earn models, where players can earn tokens for their participation and achievements.
+Web3 is transforming the gaming industry with play-to-earn models, where players can earn GameFi tokens for their participation and achievements.
 Virtual assets and in-game items can be owned and traded as NFTs.
+Also, the games are interoperable and enable gamers to control their data.

 Axie Infinity and Decentraland are popular Web3 gaming platforms.
 Axie Infinity allows players to earn tokens by battling and breeding virtual creatures, while Decentraland enables users to buy, sell, and develop virtual real estate.